How To Preserve Green Beans From The Garden

 (Image credit: Brian Brown)

 Green beans are one of the easiest garden crops to grow.
 In fact, this crop can be so prolific that many gardeners find themselves overwhelmed with beans.
-Luckily, vine green beans is as easy as growing them.
+Luckily, preserving green beans is as easy as growing them.

 Preserving Garden Green Beans